donnywarren/loop-function-exercise/README.md

 1. Once the forking is complete, **clone** the repo onto your computer.
 1. From the command-line:
     - `cd` into the newly created directory
-    - `npm i` (This is important😤!
+    - `npm i` <br>(This is important😤!
 Otherwise you won't have the automated tests and necessary tools!).
 1. Open `funcs.js`
     - We should all be using VSCode.
 In the command-line run `code .`